ArmOwOn/ArmOwOn/README.md

 # 💫 About Me:
 Hi there! 👋
 I'm Armaan.
 a front-end developer with expertise in TypeScript and React.
 I'm passionate about creating engaging and user-friendly web experiences.
 Currently, I'm expanding my skillset by diving into Next.js.
 I love the challenge of staying up-to-date with the latest technologies and finding innovative solutions to design problems.
-Let's build something amazing together! 🚀
+Let's build something amazing together! 🚀 you can contact me at armaanseydi@gmail.com

 # 💻 Tech Stack: